-SQL Data Type Description BLOB Binary Large Object Stores any kind of data in binary format.
-Typically used for multimedia data such as images, audio, and video.
-Note: Oracle Multimedia is deprecated in Oracle Database Release 18c, and may be desupported in a future release.
-Oracle recommends that you stop using deprecated features as soon as possible.
-CLOB Character Large Object Stores string data in the database character set format.
+SQL Data Type Description CLOB Character Large Object Stores string data in the database character set format.
 Used for large strings or documents that use the database character set exclusively.
 Characters in the database character set are in a fixed width format.
-NCLOB National Character Set Large Object Stores string data in National Character Set format, typically large strings or BFILE documents.
+NCLOB National Character Set Large Object Stores string data in National Character Set format, typically large strings or documents.
 Supports characters of varying width format.
-External Binary File A binary file stored outside of the database in the host operating system file system, but accessible from database tables.
+BFILE External Binary File A binary file stored outside of the database in the host operating system file system, but accessible from database tables.
 BFILEs can be accessed from your application on a read-only basis.
 Use BFILEs to store static data, such as image data, that is not manipulated in applications.
 Any kind of data, that is, any operating system file, can be stored in a BFILE.
-For into a CLOB, specifying the character set upon loading.
+For example, you can store character data in a BFILE and then load the BFILE data into a CLOB, specifying the character set upon loading.